michaelkandziora/shell.envdiff/README.md

 reference, base, and target independently.
 Read, limit, and decoding failures use the same safe error status and do not copy file contents into diagnostics.

+Every invocation also has a 64 MiB raw-input budget across its reference, bases, and targets, including BOMs and line endings.
+Use `--total-bytes BYTES` to select another positive shared budget.
+Sources are charged once in read order, so a limit failure produces no partial report.

 ```sh
 envdiff examples/reference.env examples/target.env examples/target-two.env
 ```